karlospn/terraform-provider-generic-restapi/README.md

 These provider is based on the work done by Mastercard: https://github.com/Mastercard/terraform-provider-restapi

-But it's a simplified version.
+But it's a more simplified version.